nmattis/LiloAndStitch/README.md

 To run the project just clone and run ```pip install -r requirements.txt```

+All data sets used can be found in ```/images``` or ```/videos```

+Various testing output results can be found in ```/results```

 ## Usage

+For best results use a data set of images that have at least a 20-30% overlap in image content and ensure that they are named in such a way that they are ordered from left to right.
+This is important if you choose to use our fallback stitcher implementation as it does not handle an arbitrary order.
+If just going to use the cv2 stitcher than order of images does not matter just overlap does.

 This program can stitch images, videos, and create a panorama from video.